The Pan-STARRS Data Processing System: IPP Data Processing Stages

-As exposures are taken by the PS1 telescope \& camera system, the 60 OTA CCDs are read out by the camera software system and each chip is written to disk on computers at the summit in the PS1 facility.
-The chip images are written to a collection of machines in the PS1 facility called the `pixel servers'.
-After the images are written to disk, a summary listing of the information about the exposure and the chip images are written to an http server system called the `datastore'.
-The datastore exposes, via http, a list of the exposures obtained since the start of the PS1 operations.
-Requests to this server may restrict to the latest by time.
-Each row in the listing includes basic information about the exposure: an exposure identifier (e.g., o5432g0123o; see~\ref{GPC1.names} for details), the date and time of the exposure, \note{etc}.
-The row also provides a link to a listing of the chips associated with that exposure.
-This listing includes a link to the individual chip FITS files as well as an md5 CHECKSUM.
-Systems which are allowed access may download chip FITS files via http requests to the provided links.
+As exposures are taken by the PS1 telescope \& GPC1 camera system, the data from the 60 OTA devices are read out by the camera software system and written to disk on a collection of computers at the summit in the PS1 facility called ``pixel servers.''
+After the images are written to disk, a summary listing of the information about the exposure and the chip images are added to the summit datastore (an internal http-based data sharing tool, see Section~\ref{sec:datastore}).

-During night-time operations, while the telescope is observing the sky and the camera subsystem is saving images to the pixel servers and adding their information to the datastore list, the IPP subsystem called `summitcopy' monitors the datastore in order to discover new exposures ready for download.
-Once a new exposure has been listed on the datastore, summitcopy adds an entry of the exposure to a table in the processing database (summitExp).
-This tells the summitcopy to look for the list of chips, which are then added to another table (summitImfile).
-The summitcopy system then attempts to download the chips from the summit pixel servers with an http request.
-As the chip files are downloaded, their md5 checksum values are calculated and compared with the value reported by the camera subsystem / datastore.
-Download failures are rare and marked as a non-zero fault, allowing for a manual recovery, rather than automatically rejecting the failed chips.
+During night-time operations, while the summit datastore is being populated, the IPP subsystem called \ippstage{summitcopy} monitors the datastores listed in the \ippdbtable{pzDatastore} table of the database in order to discover new exposures ready for download.
+Once a new exposure has been listed on the datastore, \ippstage{summitcopy} adds an entry of the exposure to a table in the processing database (\ippdbtable{summitExp}), indexed by an identifier that simply increments the number of exposures announced by the summit, the \ippdbcolumn{summit_id}.
+This tells the \ippstage{summitcopy} system to look for the list of chips, which are then added to another table (\ippdbtable{summitImfile}).
+This system then attempts to download the chips (registering the results of those operations into the \ippdbtable{pzDownloadExp} and \ippdbtable{pzDownloadImfile} tables) from the summit pixel servers via an http request.
+As the image files are downloaded, their MD5 checksum values are calculated and compared with the value reported by the summit datastore.
+Download failures are rare and marked with a non-zero \ippdbcolumn{fault}, allowing for a manual recovery, rather than automatically rejecting the failed chips.
+Once all the components of the exposure have been downloaded, they are further entered into the \ippdbtable{newExp} and \ippdbtable{newImfile} tables, which index the exposures by \ippdbcolumn{exp_id}.
+This switch in index indicates that the exposure has successfully been copied from the summit to the IPP cluster, and that further processing is no longer dependent on outside resources.